aniketfuryrocks/cs-self-taught-guide/README.md

 **Analysis of Algorithms(Asymptotic Analysis)**

-You need to know how to analyse time and space complexity.
+You need to know how to analyze time and space complexity.
 It is not required to get into its math just yet.
 But you should have a jist of it, especially
 Big O Notation.
 One should deeply understand this concept before approaching for an interview.
 You can read further on this topic [here](https://www.geeksforgeeks.org/analysis-of-algorithms-set-1-asymptotic-analysis/).
 I advise you to first do basic dsa and then read about Asymptotic Analysis.

 **Data Structures**